Entangling power and quantum circuit complexity

-of many time steps.
 In what follows, the notion of a potential entangling power of a quantum gate provides some useful intuition.
-It captures the ``coupling strength'' and simply takes into account the fact that gates that are close to the identity cannot create much entanglement from products.
+It captures the ``coupling strength'' and simply takes into account the fact that quantum gates that are close to the identity cannot create much entanglement.
 A somewhat related, but integer-valued, notion of entangling power has been invoked in Ref.\ \cite{Balasubramanian}.

 \begin{definition}[Potential entangling power] A unitary $U\in $SU$(d^2)$ has the potential entangling power